Las Emociones (Emotions)

 As a review of emotions in the following class.

-1) Teacher takes out four emoji pictures.
-She points to each one and says its name (repeating the activity a couple of times).
+1) The teacher will take out four emoji pictures.
+She will point to each one and say its name (repeating the activity a couple of times).

-2) Teacher points to each emoji, covering her mouth and cupping her ears (indicating that she would like to hear the words).
-She waits for children (or caregivers) to say the names of the emojis they remember, but only if they want to.
+2) The teacher will point to each emoji, covering her mouth and cupping her ears (indicating that she would like to hear the words).
+She will wait for children (or caregivers) to say the names of the emojis they remember.
+(Children should not be pressured to say the names and should only be made to participate if they want to.

-3) Teacher hands out the emojis to the children.
-She closes her eyes and reaches out with open palms asking for each one (one at a time) in Spanish.
+3) The teacher will hand out the emojis to the children.
+She will close her eyes and reach out with open palms asking for each one (one at a time) in Spanish.
 Each time she is handed an emoji, she opens her eyes to see if it is what she asked for.
 (This same activity could be used to review other vocabulary items).